Trying to teach teen students about money? Check out these free financial literacy activities for high school students (PDFs).

 - Spending plans

 Below are PDFs, games with PDFs, PowerPoint slides, and teacher guides to help you teach your students all about managing money.
+Also, you might want to check out these financial literacy week themes.

 Financial Literacy Activities for High School Students (PDFs included)